 The generation of large volumes of data, such as those described earlier, is a costly and resource intensive apparatus.
 Additional work required by data refactoring can only be justified if the benefits outweigh the costs, and if the overall impact on the performance of the data pipeline is positive.
 Thus, any additional task to refactor, reorganize or compress data will need to account positively for the consumption of resources.
 In particular, there are three resources that are critical to scientific big data pipelines, on board system memory (RAM), additional time on the processor (CPU), and bandwidth consumed for data movement (network and disk).

-Lets consider memory as the first constraint.
+Let’s consider memory as the first constraint.
 Data refactoring requires maintaining an original baseline state in memory, while generating the pieces to represent the refactored state.
 In the precision based refactoring technique, for example, the original data is kept in memory while tiered precision arrays are generated.
-At a minimum this requires 2 the size of the required memory.
-In some, very memory constrained, use cases this additional requirement might render the refactoring an unviable approach.
+This requires that we double the memory requirement, and in some, very memory constrained, use cases this might render the refactoring an unviable approach.
 We are currently researching methods to refactor data streams by utilizing temporary windows over a stream of data.
 This windowed approach will limit the additional memory overhead, but will incur a performance penalty when outputting data.
-Going forward we will evaluate the performance imapct of this approach, as well as study the optimal window sizes for the different refactoring techniques we have described earlier.
+Going forward we will evaluate the performance impact of this approach, as well as study the optimal window sizes for the different refactoring techniques we have described earlier.

 Similarly, for CPU and bandwidth consumption, the consumed resources will produce a negative impact on the performance of the application.
 Some of this can be mitigated by utilizing asynchronous methods to compute and move the refactored data.
 This will require careful management of when the refactoring computation is called, and when data is moved, to minimize the overhead on the application due to resource contention.
 Here we will extend our past work on contention avoidance for data movement and resource sharing.